Jbleezy/BO1-Reimagined/README.md

 ### Pistols
 * Increased move speed from 100% to 110%
 * Increased move speed while aiming from 200% to 220%
-* Increased sprint duration from 100% to 110%

 ### Shotguns
 * Decreased spread when aiming